 Contributed by Jen Krausz, Bethlehem, PA

-Scripture Texts (NRSV) for Sunday, October 6, 2013 (Twentieth Sunday after Pentecost)
+Scripture Texts (NRSV) for Sunday, March 20 (Second Sunday of Lent)

 (Text links are to Oremus Bible Browser.
 Oremus Bible Browser is not affiliated with or supported by the Evangelical Lutheran Church in America.
 You can find the calendar of readings for Year C at Lectionary Readings.)